 - It forms when you do.
 In rare cases, cholesteatomas start when babies are still developing.
 Part of the lining of the ear gets trapped inside bone as it grows.
 These are usually found early in childhood.

-- MRI (magnetic resonance imaging): If a CT scan shows your doctor something that needs a closer look, an MRI can show where normal ear skin ends and extra skin cells begin.
+- MRI(magnetic resonance imaging): If a CT scan shows your doctor something that needs a closer look, an MRI is used if an infection is suspected to have spread to the brain.

 There's no medicine that will make a cholesteatoma go away.
 They usually need to be removed with surgery.
 It typically takes 2 to 3 hours, and you won't need to stay in a hospital.